Decoding data with GA4: an analyst’s approach.

 Events

-Generic event tracking is included in the default GA4 setup, but this doesn’t include actions that are unique to your business.
-Custom events must be set up manually through Google Tag Manager, and can include button and link clicks, page loads, newsletter subscriptions, form submissions, file downloads and video views, just to name a few.
+Generic event tracking is included in the default GA4 setup, but this doesn’t include actions unique to your business.
+Custom events must be set up manually through Google Tag Manager and can include button and link clicks, page loads, newsletter subscriptions, form submissions, file downloads, and video views, just to name a few.

 Key Events

-Note: key events were formerly called “conversions” and have undergone a name change to differentiate them from conversions in Google Ads; at the time of writing this article, the update is in a gradual feature roll-out, so you may still see these terms used interchangeably.
+Note: Key events were formerly called “conversions” and have been renamed to differentiate them from conversions in Google Ads; at the time of writing this article, the update is in a gradual feature rollout, so you may still see these terms used interchangeably.

-GA4 TIP: after deciding which events are the most valuable, toggle the “Mark as key event” switch to differentiate them.
-It can take some time for GA4 to process and analyze new data before displaying it in your Existing events table, so don’t be disheartened if your custom events don’t show up right away.
+After deciding which events are the most valuable, toggle the “Mark as key event” switch to differentiate them.
+GA4 can take some time to process and analyze new data before displaying it in your Existing events table, so don’t be disheartened if your custom events don’t show up right away.

 By setting up events in GA4, you can gain valuable insights into how users engage with your website or app, identify areas for improvement, and measure the effectiveness of your marketing efforts.
 Additionally, events serve as valuable data points for building audience segments, creating custom reports, and optimizing your digital marketing strategies.